TEALSK12/introduction-to-computer-science/do_now_11.md

 ## Do Now 1.1 Cartesian Coordinate Plane Review

-Using the graph graph paper provided, draw the Cartesian Coordinate plane.
+Using the graph paper provided, draw the Cartesian Coordinate plane.
 Include the following,
 * x-axis
 * y-axis
 * Origin